How to clean block paving with a pressure washer.

 - Once the block paving is clean you need to allow to dry.
 Once dry re-sand any areas that will have lost jointing sand between the paving blocks when they were cleaned.
 This is essential to maintain the structural strength of the block paving.

-- Once finished, re point with cement any areas of pointing that may have come loose with the use of the power washer.
+- Once finished, re point with cement any areas of pointing that may have come loose.

 - That’s it, you’re done!
 You’re now an expert in pressure washing block paving.